Advance Care Directives for health professionals

 - Standard 2 - Partnering with Consumers

-- Standard 9 - Recognising and Responding to Clinical Deterioration in Acute Health Care.
+- Standard 8 - Recognising and Responding to Acute Deterioration

 To assist staff understand and apply the SA Health Advance Care Directive policy directive a number of educational training resources have been developed.
 See the Advance Care Directives education and training page for more information.